wp-plugins/flexible-captcha/readme.txt

 == Changelog ==

+= 0.3 =
+Fixed problem with replying to comments on the dashboard.
+Removed PHP notice when checking for captcha request.

 = 0.2 =
 Changed hook to place field on comment form to after fields.
 Changed ajax loader image.